19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Ahem!
 Yes, thatโ€™s me again.
 It was a pretty easy hike.
 Just make sure you spray on your mosquito repellant.
 The mosquitoes in Fairbanks are huge and ferocious.
 More must-haves in this Alaska packing list.

-Cost: Free or hike all the way to Chena Hot Springs for a dip $15
+Cost: Free or hike to Chena Hot Springs Resort for a dip of $15

 Location: 15450 Chena Hot Springs Rd, Fairbanks, AK 99712